limey-bean/Anacapa/README.md

 #### Developed at UCLA for the University of California Conservation Consortium's CALeDNA Program (http://www.ucedna.com/)

 ## Introduction
-The toolkit is named for the iconic southern California island, Anacapa, that has significant cultural and biodiversity importance.
-The name derived from the Chumash word _Ennepah_ or _Anyapakh_ which translates to  "mirage island" (Bright, 2004; Gudde, 2010).
-Much like the name, using eDNA to monitor biodiversity seems like an illusion on the horizon, but like the real island, the __Anacapa__ toolkit can obtain true and quality results with full transparency of the caveats of eDNA.
-Here, we present __Anacapa__, an automated method to create custom reference databases and simultaneously analyze multiple metabarcoding reads produced by HiSeq and MiSeq Illumina sequence platforms, with a built-in exploration tool of the raw results output.

-__Anacapa__ toolkit processes eDNA reads and assigns taxonomy using existing software or modifications to existing software.
-This modular toolkit is designed to analyze multiple samples and metabarcodes simultaneously from any Ilumina sequencing platform. __Anacapa__ accomplishes this in four steps: 1) building reference libraries using __CRUX__: Creating Reference libraries Using eXisting tools, 2) running quality control (QC) and assigning Amplicon Sequence Variants (ASV) using Dada2 (__Sequence QC and ASV Parsing__), 3) assigning taxonomy using Bowtie 2 and a Bowtie 2 specific Bayesian Least Common Ancestor (BLCA) (__Assignment__) and 4) Running exploratory data analysis and generating ecological diversity summary statistics for a set of samples (__ranacapa__).
+__Anacapa__ is an eDNA toolkit that allows users to build comprehensive reference databases and assign taxonomy to raw multilocus metabarcode sequence data.
+It address longstanding needs of the eDNA for modular informatics tools, comprehensive and customizable reference databases, flexibility across high-throughput sequencing platforms, fast multilocus metabarcode processing, and accurate taxonomic assignment. __Anacapa__ toolkit processes eDNA reads and assigns taxonomy using existing software or modifications to existing software.
+This modular toolkit is designed to analyze multiple samples and metabarcodes simultaneously from any Ilumina sequencing platform.
 A significant advantage of the __Anacapa__ toolkit is that it does not require that paired reads overlap, or that both reads in a pair pass QC.
 Taxonomy results are generated for all read types and the user can decide which read types they wish to retain for downstream analysis.

+## High Level overview

+__Anacapa__ works in four steps.
+1) building reference libraries using [__CRUX__](https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools) 2) running quality control (QC) and assigning Amplicon Sequence Variants (ASV) using Dada2 (Sequence QC and ASV Parsing), 3) assigning taxonomy using Bowtie 2 and a Bowtie 2 specific Bayesian Least Common Ancestor (BLCA) (Assignment) and 4) Running exploratory data analysis and generating ecological diversity summary statistics for a set of samples (ranacapa).

 #### Step 1: CRUX: Creating Reference libraries Using eXisting tools
 For full details on building reference libraries using CRUX, please refer to the following: https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools.

 This first part of the toolkit generates reference libraries needed for taxonomic assignment using __CRUX__.
 The output of __CRUX__ consists of two reference libraries, either unfiltered or filtered.
 Unfiltered libraries contain every dereplicated read found during the BLAST searches.
 The filtered library contains only reads with robust taxonomic assignments.
 Specifically we refer to robust taxonomic assignments as any reads that do not have the following in their taxonomic path: 'uncultured', 'environmental', 'sample', or 'NA;NA;NA;NA'.
-Prebuilt __CRUX__ reference libraries (12S - MiFish, 16S - EMP, 18S V4, 18S V8-9, 18S - EMP, PITS - Plant ITS2, CO1 and FITS - Fungal ITS [see Table 1] can be found at [link to dryad].
+Prebuilt __CRUX__ reference libraries (12S - MiFish, 16S - EMP, 18S V4, 18S V8-9, 18S - EMP, PITS - Plant ITS2, CO1 and FITS - Fungal ITS [see Table 1] can be found at Dryad [https://datadryad.org].
 Each library contains unique metabarcode specific reads that correspond to NCBI accession version numbers.
 Libraries consist of fasta files, taxonomy files, and a Bowtie 2 index library.

 <p align="center">
 <img src="/figures-and-tables-for-the-Github/Table_1.png">